zhztheplayer/OAP/docs/OAP-User-Guide.md

 ```

 ## Configuration for Spark Standalone Mode
 In addition to running on the YARN cluster managers, Spark also provides a simple standalone deploy mode.
 If you are using Spark in Spark Standalone mode, you need to copy the oap jar to ALL the worker nodes.
-And then set the following configurations in “$SPARK_HOME/conf/spark-defaults” of ALL worker nodes.
+And then set the following configurations in “$SPARK_HOME/conf/spark-defaults” on working node.
 ```
 spark.sql.extensions               org.apache.spark.sql.OapExtensions
 spark.executor.extraClassPath      /home/oap/jars/oap-0.6-with-spark-2.3.2.jar      # absolute path on worker nodes